Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 (CBS Baltimore) — Why are store shelves always half empty?
 Why do deliveries take so much longer than they used to?
 Why is everything more expensive lately?
 The short answer is supply chain issues.
-The long answer, explaining the various problems affecting the global network that transports goods from producers to your door, is not that simple.
+The long answer, explaining the various problems affecting the global network that transports goods from producers to your door in 2021, is not that simple.

 It goes without saying that the once-in-a-lifetime COVID pandemic has exacerbated existing problems.
 That includes a shortage of workers along the path that products take from the factory to consumers, creating multiple bottlenecks in a system that depends on timeliness to function.
-And this has happened just as demand drastically increased for those products.READ MORE: City Of Benton Harbor Hosting Water Resource Fair; Distribution Of Free Bottled Water Continues
+And this has happened just as demand drastically increased for those products.READ MORE: State Officials Say Service Line Replacement Work In Benton Harbor To Begin Next Week

-Even this more complicated explanation doesn’t fully spell out why consumers can’t buy what they want when they want.
+Even the more complicated explanation doesn’t fully spell out why consumers can’t buy what they want when they want.
 That’s because there are no easy answers and no quick fixes.

 What Is The Supply Chain?